Learn

 In September 2025, AHPRA and the National Boards introduced the most significant regulatory changes to nonsurgical cosmetic procedures in Australia in years.
-The new guidelines came into effect on 2 September 2025 and apply to every registered health practitioner who performs or advertises cosmetic injectable procedures.
+The new guidelines came into effect on 2 September 2025 and apply to every registered health practitioner who performs or advertises aesthetic treatment procedures.
 For patients considering treatment, understanding what changed and what it means for your experience at any clinic is worthwhile.

 At Core Aesthetics in Oakleigh, these guidelines align directly with how the clinic has always operated.
 This article explains the key changes in plain English from a patient perspective.